Application & Financing

 All application materials have to be completed in English.
 The following documents are required:

-- Bachelor's degree certificate or equivalent diploma and transcript of records (copy and authorised translation in English)
+- Bachelor's degree certificate or equivalent diploma (copy and authorised translation in English)

 - Curriculum vitae (in a tabular format)